Getting Started

 modules: ['nuxt-api-party']

 Configure an API endpoint in your Nuxt configuration.
-Each endpoint you define will generate two composables for data fetching:
+Each endpoint generates two composables for data fetching:

 export default defineNuxtConfig({